Boötes: History and mythology

-Homer mentions Boötes in the Odyssey as a celestial reference for navigation, describing it as "late-setting" or "slow to set".
+Boötes is mentioned in the Odyssey as a celestial reference for navigation, describing it as "late-setting" or "slow to set".
 Exactly whom Boötes is supposed to represent in Greek mythology is not clear.
 According to one version, he was a son of Demeter, Philomenus, twin brother of Plutus, a plowman who drove the oxen in the constellation Ursa Major.
 This agrees with the constellation's name.
 The ancient Greeks saw the asterism now called the "Big Dipper" or "Plough" as a cart with oxen.
 Some myths say that Boötes invented the plow and was memorialized for his ingenuity as a constellation.

 Another myth associated with Boötes by Hyginus is that of Icarius, who was schooled as a grape farmer and winemaker by Dionysus.
 Icarius made wine so strong that those who drank it appeared poisoned, which caused shepherds to avenge their supposedly poisoned friends by killing Icarius.
 Maera, Icarius' dog, brought his daughter Erigone to her father's body, whereupon both she and the dog died by suicide.
 Zeus then chose to honor all three by placing them in the sky as constellations: Icarius as Boötes, Erigone as Virgo, and Maera as Canis Major or Canis Minor.

 Following another reading, the constellation is identified with Arcas and also referred to as Arcas and Arcturus, son of Zeus and Callisto.
 Arcas was brought up by his maternal grandfather Lycaon, to whom one day Zeus went and had a meal.
 To verify that the guest was really the king of the gods, Lycaon killed his grandson and prepared a meal made from his flesh.
 Zeus noticed and became very angry, transforming Lycaon into a wolf and giving life back to his son.
 In the meantime Callisto had been transformed into a she-bear by Zeus's wife Hera, who was angry at Zeus's infidelity.
 This is corroborated by the Greek name for Boötes, Arctophylax, which means "Bear Watcher".